-As the loan is for a percentage of the property's value rather than a set amount, you'll need to pay 20% of your sale price.
+As the loan is for a percentage of the property's value rather than a set amount, you'll need to pay back the same percentage of your sale price (20%, if you took the full loan).
 That means that if the property goes up in value, you could end up paying more back than you borrowed.

 Alternatively, you can pay the loan off in chunks of 10% or more while you still own the property – this is known as 'staircasing'.
 You'll need to have the property independently valued before doing this, and you might also have to pay admin and legal fees.

 Are there any restrictions with Help to Buy (Wales)?